poppingtonic/containerized-rag-starter-kit/README.md

 1. The query is embedded using OpenAI
 2. Relevant chunks are retrieved using vector search
-3. The knowledge graph is queried for related entities and communities
+3. [TODO] The knowledge graph is queried for related entities and communities
 4. A comprehensive answer is generated with citations

 ## Development